 Vocals might seem a touch more recessed compared to the Ether C on initial listening but this is more due to the flatter bass response of the C having less presence and allowing the midrange to take a bit more of a center stage and focus.

-I don’t perceive there to be any change in the db (- or +) vocal presence of the Flow compared to the C though detail and timbre for me is a bit more natural sounding and it sounds less overshadowed from the peakier treble of the Ether C.
+I don’t perceive there to be any change in the db (- or +) vocal presence of the Flow compared to the C though detail and timbre for me are a bit more natural sounding and it sounds less overshadowed by the peakier treble of the Ether C.

 The bigger change in the lower midrange of the Flow with a little additional bump from 200-300Hz over the flatter response of the Ether C. That elevation adds some additional weight to Flows’ instrumental reproduction giving more substance and physicality to guitar work, especially in rock and metal where perhaps the Ether C wasn’t so convincing and thinner by comparison.

 It is fixed – woot!
 Ok, so more detail then.
-This was the one area I felt the Ether C needed the most tweaking on.
+This was the one area I felt Ether C needed the most tweaking on.
 It was peaky, a touch thin, and overshadowed the upper mids a bit too much.
 Percussion work lacked natural body and didn’t quite have enough articulation and presence at the very extreme end of the upper treble.

 The Ether C treble was ok, if EQ’ed better, but it presented a somewhat awkward matching challenge at times with that more pronounced peak at 8-10k and then a quick drop-off post 10k that felt too extreme.